 Polychromatic X-ray diffraction

 The high intensity of the polychromatic X-ray beam enables high speed of data accumulation.
 Broad energy range from 3 to 150 keV can be covered with the polychromatic X-ray tube.
 The high X-ray energies allow transmission and diffraction study of highly absorbing samples, such as stainless steel, heavy metals and minerals.
 The X-ray diffraction at high energies has only been possible with large synchrotron accelerators so far.
-ADVACAM's spectral detectors can do it on a table top system.
+ADVACAM's spectral detectors enables user to perform synchrotron measurements at their desk.

 The example on the right shows a polychromatic diffraction images of silicon powder using a standard and spectral detector AdvaPIX TPX3.
 The standard detector mixes all the energies and image is useless in identifying diffractograms in a stationary diffraction setup.
 The spectral detector is able to observe the rings clearly and identify multiple diffractograms.
 By recalculating and summing the diffractograms (1 keV energy intervals) one is able to visualise the lattice constant of the material shown on the right for the Si powder.